Billy-Spearman-WCCI/RaceCarExtension/README.md

 ## Programming styles

 * **OO** -- An Object-Oriented programming style
     * **abstraction**: separating what's essential for a particular use from what isn't.
+Code to interfaces whenever possible.
     * **polymorphism**: the Race class can call `contestant.turn()` and Java will ensure that the right method is called, depending upon the *actual* class of the object implementing Contestant.
     * **inheritance**: when one class extends another.
     * **encapsulation**: when a RaceCar contains an Odometer rather than trying to do that behavior itself https://github.com/marshallfWCCI/RaceCarInterface/commit/92e8da66095290ebdb11e4e53e04cede7639f787
+    * Note: you will see the acronym "A PIE" to remember the above, but I dislike it because abstraction (programming to interfaces), polymorphism (the magic which allows abstraction to work), and encapsulation are essential to OO programming, but inheritance is usually a way to reduce duplicate code when classes don't encapsulate well.
 * **Imperative** -- A programming style in which the system is told what to do step-by-step.
 * **Declarative** -- A programming style in which the system is told the desired state and isn't micromanaged in the executed. `build.gradle` is declarative.